ivy-llc/ivy/docs/partial_source/contributing/11_function_arguments.rst

 :code:`ivy/functional/ivy/category_name.py`, and the backend-specific implementation at :code:`ivy/functional/backends/backend_name/category_name.py`.

-Many of these points have already been adressed in the previous sections:
+Many of these points are already adressed in the previous sections:
 :ref:`Arrays`, :ref:`Data Types`, :ref:`Devices` and :ref:`Inplace Updates`.
 However, we thought it would be convenient to revisit all of these considerations in a single section, dedicated to function arguments.